mockery/mockery/docs/reference/expectations.rst

     andThrow(exception_name, message)

-Rather than an object, you can pass in the ``Exception`` class and message to use when throwing an ``Exception`` from the mocked method.
+Rather than an object, we can pass in the ``Exception`` class and message to use when throwing an ``Exception`` from the mocked method.

 .. code-block:: php